Peakboard/peakboard-templates.github.io/_templates/Edge-Lightgate-Counter-Retrofitting/en.md

 ---
 # possible data sources

 This template uses the Peakboard Edge data source.
 Peakboard Edge can directly input and output information about external devices.
 Peakboard Edge does not communicate via a display, but is always connected to a Peakboard Box.
 [Here you can learn more about Peakboard Edge](https://peakboard.com/produkt/peakboard-edge/).

-How exactly this template works and how you can build it yourself, you can find out in this [YouTube Video](https://www.youtube.com/watch?v=j7iv-Opymmo).
+How exactly this template works and how you can build it yourself, you can find out in this YouTube Video:
+{% include video.html image='img/peakboard-retrofit-machines.jpg' video_id='j7iv-Opymmo' %}

 # how it works